 - Official, original university transcripts and any earned degree certificates sent directly to Mason Office of Admissions in a sealed envelope from all universities attended.

 - All transcripts from colleges or universities outside the United States must be translated into English, if applicable, and submitted for evaluation to the Mason Office of Admissions.
 Mason will provide evaluation service free of charge for all international transcripts, however, some programs may request an outside evaluation be completed.
 Because of volume, more time may be needed to process applications requiring a Mason evaluation.
 For expedited service, students can submit their documents to a recognized U.S. evaluation service at their own expense.
+For information on international transcript requirements, go here.

 - Verification of English language proficiency.
 Please see English language requirements below.